Install

 • Cache Terraform plugins and modules

-• Consider reducing the number of resources or splitting into smaller stacks
+• Consider splitting into smaller configurations